 close

-This document introduces how to configure various properties of a page using front matter, including title, description, page type, navbar, etc.
+This page explains how to configure page-level properties with frontmatter, including title, description, page type, and navbar visibility.

 title